DavidRR-F/Obsidian/Networking/Network +/Flashcards/Cabling.md

 🃟 Flaschcard: (-1, 0, Cables) (: What is a firing rate) (: refer to the cable's ability to resist fire and not produce toxic smoke or fumes when exposed to heat)
 🃟 Flaschcard: (-1, 0, Cables) (: refer to the cable's ability to resist fire and not produce toxic smoke or fumes when exposed to heat) (: What is a firing rate)

 🃟 Flaschcard: (-1, 0, Cables) (: What is MDF - Main Distribution Frame) (: the primary hub of a network's structured cabling system.
-It's where the service provider's line (such as a telephone company's line) enters a building and connects to the building's internal network)
+It's where the service provider's line (such as a telephone company's line)
 ❌️🃟 Flaschcard: (-1, 0, Cables) (: the primary hub of a network's structured cabling system.
 It's where the service provider's line (such as a telephone company's line) enters a building and connects to the building's internal network) (: What is MDF - Main Distribution Frame)

 🃟 Flaschcard: (-1, 0, Cables) (: What is IDF - Intermediate Distribution Frame) (: a secondary hub located away from the MDF, typically on different floors or sections of a building or in different buildings on a campus)